linnypham/Workspace/README.md

 "git push origin branch-name"

-The 'branch-name' will be "master" unless you create a new branch.
+The 'branch-name' will be "main" unless you create a new branch.

 6. You will be prompted to enter your username and password.